Enterprise Architecture Benefits

 2. Impact of Change Analysis

-The second most well-known benefit of EA is about visualizing and using the knowledge on the impact of change.
+The second most well-known benefit of EA is visualizing and using the knowledge on the impact of change.
 With this, you can prevent showstoppers in projects better.

 Read more about Impact of Change using Dragon1 for EA.